TeifLab/ChromHL/README.md

 ## Introduction

 This code is written in combination of R and MATLAB.
-It allows calculations of the epichromatin landscape for a individual genomic region, as well as bulk calculations for a set of genomic regions defined in the FASTA file.
+It allows calculations of the epigenetic chromatin landscape for a individual genomic region, as well as bulk calculations for a set of genomic regions defined in the FASTA file.

 ## System requirements
 ### For running the model and analysing the outputs